 At Christian Brothers High School in Sacramento, Lasallian Youth engages in various service projects with Oak Ridge Elementary School including:

 Students engage in bi-weekly tutoring after school.
 Days and times vary from year to year, so check in with the moderators of Lasallian Youth for details.

-If you are interested in being a part of Lasallian Youth, please see Ms. Lystrup in the LSLO (room 106) for more information.
+If you are interested in being a part of Lasallian Youth, please see Mr. Elorduy in Room 202 for more information.